arovillard/styled-grid-responsive/README.md

 # styled-grid-responsive
-Everything needed to make your Styled Components React Application responsive.
+Everything needed to make your `styled-components` 💅 React Application responsive.
 The first utility is a helper to be used inside your styled components to write media query calls.
 The second tool is a responsive, fluid, deeply nestable, (non-flexbox) grid system component.